gakuranman/genesis-simple-portfolio/README.md

 * License: GPLv2 or later
 * License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a portfolio custom post type to any WordPress theme, with support for the Genesis framework.
+Adds a portfolio custom post type to any WordPress website, with support for the Genesis framework.

 ## == Description ==